 All resources are made available through a Creative Commons Share Alike License and we encourage you to revise and reuse these materials.
 While each resource was developed to meet learning objectives specific to departmental curricula, they could be modified to fit most courses, especially those with an analytic, research, or creative writing assignment.

-Instructors: Please contact Katie Hassman (Undergraduate Engagement Librarian) or Cathy Cranston (Director, Undergraduate Engagement) with questions about incorporating these activities in your classroom or to discuss other ways of engaging your students with The Perch.
+Instructors: Please contact Andrea Anderson (Undergraduate Engagement Librarian) or Cathy Cranston (Director, Undergraduate Engagement) with questions about incorporating these activities in your classroom or to discuss other ways of engaging your students with The Perch.

 Developing a topic doesn't happen in one-step.
 It is a process.
 Beginning the process in The Perch, you are exposed to countless perspectives and ideas, some of which you may have never thought of as a potential topic.
 Use the materials below if :

 Refining a topic is a process.
-As you discover topics for your research it can help to consider steps you might take to being analyzing your chosen topic.
-Use the following handout if you are an instructor and are looking for an in-class small group activity designed to help students:
+As you discover topics for your research it can help to consider steps you might take to begin analyzing your chosen topic.
+Use the following handout and associated slide deck if you are an instructor looking for an in-class small group activity designed to help students: